royalrizen/Melody-Discord-Bot/README.md

 ## Hosting

 You can use [render.com](https://render.com) to host your own private instance.
 Create a web service and import the GitHub repository.
 Add the necessary environment variables and deploy.
+You also need to create a blueprint in render using the existing render.yaml in this repo.
+Just sync it with your bot instance.
 Now, go to [cron-jobs](https://cron-job.org/en/) website and create a new ping service using the flask web server url obtained from render's dashboard.

 <br>